CLSK

 CleanSpark Rallies on Bitcoin Output, Dividend Shift

-CleanSpark shares popped 14% last week on the back of a strong March bitcoin production report and fresh attention to its AI infrastructure ambitions.
+CleanSpark shares jumped 14% last week after a strong March bitcoin production report and renewed interest in its AI infrastructure plans.
 The rally is real.
-So is the sequence of events that preceded it: a killed quarterly dividend, a bylaws rewrite, and a shareholder vote that cleared the path for both.
-At $11.78, the stock is pricing in a company that's growing fast and bleeding cash faster.
+So is what preceded it: a killed quarterly dividend, a bylaws rewrite, and a shareholder vote that cleared the path for both.
+At $11.78, the stock reflects a company growing fast and burning cash faster.

 CleanSpark, Inc. (CLSK) — stock analysis